kubeflow/website/content/docs/azure/deploy/install-kubeflow.md

 1. Open Kubeflow Dashboard

-    ```
-    # You may choose to use a load balancer:

-    kubectl get svc –n kubeflow
-    kubectl expose svc ambassador -n kubeflow --type LoadBalancer --name <SVC_NAME>
-    kfctl apply k8s -V

-    # Find the external IP to access the dashboard:
-    kubectl get svc –n kubeflow
-    ```

-In this case, the external IP for the service named 'amb1' was 40.XX.XXX.XXX, so it was accessible at that address.

-If you didn’t create a load balancer, please use port-forwarding to visit your cluster.
-Run the following command and visit localhost:8080.
+The default installation does not create an external endpoint but you can use port-forwarding to visit your cluster.
+Run the following command and visit http://localhost:8080.

-    kubectl port-forward svc/ambassador -n kubeflow 8080:80
+    kubectl port-forward svc/istio-ingressgateway -n istio-system 8080:80

+In case you want to expose the Kubeflow Dashboard over an external IP, you can change the type of the ingress gateway.
+To do that, you can edit the service:

+        kubectl edit -n istio-system svc/istio-ingressgateway

+From that file, replace `type: NodePort` with `type: LoadBalancer` and save.

+While the change is being applied, you can watch the service until below command prints a value under the `EXTERNAL-IP` column:

+        kubectl get -w -n istio-system svc/istio-ingressgateway

+The external IP should be accessible by visiting http://<EXTERNAL-IP>.
+Note that above installation instructions do not create any protection for the external endpoint so it will be accessible to anyone without any authentication.
+You can read more about authentication from [Access Control for Azure Deployment](/docs/azure/authentication).